 Legal content tends to be verbatim with little room for creative change, as miscommunication can result in severe consequences.
 Due to this associated risk, the process may be carried out using machine translation, and some countries ensure validity by requiring certification to transcreate legal documents.
 Examples of documents that might require this include terms and conditions, contracts, witness statements, patents, transcripts, financial documents, and certificates.

 CMOs in global organisations understand that geographically relevant content incorporating a localised look and feel are critical to their sales and engagement strategies.
 In fact, output that resonates with diverse audiences on a local level is a new global mandate for CMOs.

 There is no one-size-fits-all solution to advertising a brand across multiple markets and a global network of experienced local copywriters and transcreators who understand their local language and culture and can adapt their texts to their respective local markets.
-In this way, we ensure that the brand's message is delivered efficiently and effectively to a global audience.
+Moreover, effective transcreation heavily depends on effective collaboration between marketers and transcreation providers.
+Creating a clear outline of expectations decreases the risk of miscommunication and, inevitably, helps to build a faster, more efficient process.
+In addition, it helps to ensure that the brand's message is delivered efficiently and effectively to a global audience.

 Copywriting is written text for the purpose of advertising, with its end goals being consumer engagement, click-through, or a purchase.
 Copywriters compose everything from slogans, taglines, CTAs, product descriptions, blogs, press releases, social media posts, to numerous other global marketing material.
 With online platforms currently oversaturated with advertising copy, creativity and uniqueness are indispensable.
 Copywriters must have a thorough understanding of the brand, product, and subject matter in order to create efficient and effective copies.
 Freelance copywriting is a practice that reduces the per content costs while still generating high-quality work.